vorakl/vbl/README.rst

 Download using a pure Bash code without saving on a disk
 --------------------------------------------------------

 This example is a little bit more complicated.
 For downloading files it doesn't use any external tools, just a pure Bash code.
-Then, it shows how to configure a behaviour of functions from the lib by defining __common_init__() function, how to do a formated printing nad how to run command under a wrapper to control exit status and save stdout/stderr separately in variables.
+Then, it shows how to configure a behaviour of functions from the lib by defining ``__common_init__()`` function, how to do a formated printing nad how to run command under a wrapper to control exit status and save stdout/stderr separately in variables.

 .. code-block:: bash

     #!/bin/bash

     main() {
-        # Download and include the common library each time at run-time without saving on a disk
         source <(
             exec 3<>/dev/tcp/lib-sh.vorakl.name/80
             printf "GET /files/common HTTP/1.1\nHost: lib-sh.vorakl.name\nConnection: close\n\n" >&3